top of page

 Federal

-Federal funds help to fund specific programs that support special education, disadvantaged students, students learning to speak English, and subsidization of food services.
-This amount has been dwindling over the years.
+Federal funds help to fund specific programs that support special education, students learning to speak English, disadvantaged students, and sub-sidization of food services.
+The amount has dwindled over the years and is now <5%.

 Local Taxes